foretspaisibles/bsdowl/README.md

 ## Advanced features

-Here is a short list of advanced features that will make you love using BPS for your papers written with TeX:
+Here is a short list of advanced features that will make you love using BSD Owl Scripts for your papers written with TeX:

 - Support TeX documents split in multiple directories;
 - Support figure generation with METAPOST;